cylc/cylc-doc/src/7-to-8/caveats.rst

 UI Server
 ---------

-Authorisation
+Authorization
-   A full-featured authorization system has been implemented for Cylc 8, but the UI doesn't yet provide easy access to other users' UI Servers
+   A full-featured authorization system has been implemented for Cylc 8, but the UI doesn't yet provide easy access to other users' UI Servers.
+For more information, see :ref:`cylc authorization`.

 CLI Via UIS
    The ability to route Cylc commands via the UIS is planned for a future relase